 6. Caldera Boat Cruise

 Plan ahead and book a caldera cruise ahead of time so you aren’t like us scrambling to do it at the last minute.
 It’s one of the top activities to add to your Santorini itinerary that let’s you get out on the water and get a different vantage point.
-Boats depart at 10 am for the day cruises and 3 pm or the sunset cruises.
+Boats depart at 10 am for the full day cruises and 3 pm for the sunset cruises.
 Choose between a daytime, cruise with a volcano hike and sunbathing onboard or a sunset dinner cruise with drinks included.
 For honeymooners or a group up to 6, you can book a private catamaran cruise.

 7. Wine Tasting